Urinary Incontinence test and diagnosis

 Microscope

 Cystoscopy.
-This technique provides an internal view of the bladder and urethra.
+This technique provides an internal view of the bladder and urethra, using a very thin video camera inserted through the urethra.

 Ultrasound on a monitor